Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 Access to the web terminal is routed through a NGINX ingress controller, and a Kubernetes service of type `ClusterIP`.

 The [authentication feature](https://kubernetes.github.io/ingress-nginx/examples/auth/external-auth/) of the NGINX ingress controller can be used to restrict access to the web terminal to authenticated users.
+It might be possible to use the same authentication provider as the LTB API, but this needs to be tested.

 #### Access to configurable ports with any OOB management protocol